-I’ve bought many guidebooks to destinations online only to discover scraped together badly presented copies of WikiTravel/Voyage.
+I’ve bought many guidebooks to destinations online only to discover scraped together badly presented copies of Google/WikiTravel/Voyage.
 This is not the case here.
 I’ve written, mapped, reviewed, photographed and created every page in this book personally.

 It contains 100% genuine and original premium content written specifically for travelers.